3eboo/airflow-etl/README.md

         $ docker logs -f docker_jupyter-spark_1

-In the `notebooks/extract-transform-notebook.ipynb` you can find the functions used to solve the transformations required in the task.
+In the `notebooks/extract-transform-notebook.ipynb` you can find the work for the transformations in the tasks of the dag.

 ## Running the dag